damianh/LittleForker/README.md

 ## Building

+With docker which is same as CI:
+- Run `build.cmd`/`build.sh` to compile, run tests and build package.

-- Requires .NET Core 2.1 SDK or later
+Local build which requres .NET Core SDK 3.1:
-- Run `build.cmd` to compile, run tests and build package.
+- Run `build-local.cmd`/`build-local.sh` to compile, run tests and build package.

 ## Credits & Feedback